shanojpillai/credit-risk-mlops-platform/README.md

-# 🏭 Production-Grade MLflow-Based Credit Risk Platform
+# 🏭 Credit Card Default-mlops [Default Payments of Credit Card Clients in Taiwan from 2005]

 ## 🎯 MLflow-Centric On-Premise Architecture